Interpretable Image Classification with Differentiable Prototypes Assignment: ProtoPool

 where $Z_{C} = \{z: z \in Z_x \textnormal{ for all } (x,y): y \in C\}$.
 In contrast to~\cite{chen2019looks}, set $C$ is not a single class but the set of classes assigned to prototype $p$.

-\paragraph{Theoretical Analysis} Here, we theoretically analyze why the mechanisms introduced in the previous paragraphs force ProtoPool to assign one prototype per slot and assigned to different prototypes for class slots.
+\paragraph{Theoretical analysis} Here, we theoretically analyze why ProtoPool assigns one prototype per slot and why each prototype does not repeat in a class.
 For this purpose, we provide two observations.